osmlab/atlas-checks/docs/docker.md

-# Docker
+# Development - Docker

-A simple Docker container for local development use.
+Use the [Dockerfile](/Dockerfile) to build a simple Docker container for development.
 The base image is derived from [docker-gradle](https://github.com/keeganwitt/docker-gradle), a simple image that contains both gradle (v6.4) and [adoptopenjdk11](https://github.com/AdoptOpenJDK/openjdk-docker).